nmandery/batyr/MANUAL.md

 The provided HTTP-API is the same which the integrated web interfaces uses and provides the methods described in this part of the documentation.
 Data is strictly exchanged in the form of JSON objects and the API requires an `application/json` header if data is POSTed to it.

-The basic object the API deals with is called a `job` and posesses the following attributes:
+The basic object the API deals with is called a `job` and possesses the following attributes:

 * `id`: Identifier of the job.
 This value is always present.
 * `type`: Type of job.
 This value is always present as possible values are: `pull` and `remove-by-attributes`.